 - With emphasis on high quality, nutrient dense, whole foods over anything processed or packaged

 For a more detailed take, there’s tons of great info (details, more sciency stuff, how to cook this way) out on the web.
-Here’s a shortcut list to some of them, and a great one-stop round up on What’s Paleo.
+Here’s a shortcut list to some of them.

 What you’ll see in many of these resources is the reality that there is no definitive Paleo diet.
 Instead, as Chris Kresser puts it in his Beyond Paleo post, there is (or should be) more of a template approach where you take some core ideas and then tailor them to your situation.

 That’s really what we’re inspired to help you do:

-- Enjoy fresh, locally made, responsibly sourced, nutritious meals (see the template our meals follow in our FAQ), without the time commitment of doing it all on your own.
+- Enjoy fresh, locally made, responsibly sourced, nutritious meals (see the template our meals follow), without the time commitment of doing it all on your own.

 - While taking away ideas and inspiration for your own cooking so you can build your own custom-tailored eating mix.